-Sat between the lakes of Coniston and Windermere, Grizedale Forest is over 24 kilometres of woodland, hills and tarns.
+Sitting between the lakes of Coniston and Windermere, Grizedale Forest covers over 24 kilometres of woodland, hills and tarns.
 Thanks to its expanse away from the lights of the surrounding towns, you can get wonderful views of the starry skies through the trees.
-There are regular stargazing events with guided talks where you will learn how to spot the different constellations and identify different celestial objects, as well as have an opportunity to look at the skies through a powerful telescope.
+There are regular stargazing events with guided talks where you will learn how to spot the different constellations and identify various celestial objects, as well as have an opportunity to look at the skies through a powerful telescope.

 6. Blea Tarn, Little Langdale

 The car park at Blea Tarn in the Langdale Valley is a Go Stargazing Site, recognised for its safe but remote location away from local light pollution.
 Whilst the car park itself is surrounded by trees, a short walk will take you to the open space around the tarn.
 The craggy scenery encircling this area make the stargazing here even more special!

 Wasdale is a record-breaker, boasting England’s highest mountain (Scafell Pike), deepest lake (Wastwater) and smallest church (St. Olaf’s).
 It’s maybe no surprise then, that this impressive valley also hosts fabulous night skies!
 You can enjoy stargazing from the vast valley bottom or, if you’re an experienced night-time hiker, from the surrounding peaks such as Great Gable and Yewbarrow